ducnt2406/curio/docs/examples/05-flooding-complaints.md

 ## Step 3: Display results using a table

 In the last step, we performed computational analysis to get the total number of complaints per zip code.
 A possible way to see these types of results is using a table.
-We will connect the **Computational Analysis Node** with a **Data Pool** to display our results in Table format.
-You do not need to include any code in the **Data Pool**.
+We will connect the **Computational Analysis Node** with a **Data Pool Node** to display our results in Table format.
+You do not need to include any code in the **Data Pool Node**.

 <img src="./images/5-4.png" title="" alt="Example 5-4" data-align="center">